The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

-The introduction of blockchain has also changed how the Web 3.0 will work.
+The introduction of blockchain has also changed how Web 3.0 will work.
 As we already mentioned, the focus will move to the users rather than the corporation.
+Web 3.0 blockchain technology stack covers a lot of the elements similar to blockchain stack.

-Web 3.0 is a completely new era.
-The era of decentralization where applications that use decentralized network will reign supreme.
+Web 3.0 is a completely new era—the era of decentralization where applications that use the decentralized network will reign supreme.
 Also, no traditional business model will not go affected by this change.
+You will see new types of blockchain business models to slowly gain popularity.
 Almost everything can be improved and envisioned with new technologies, especially with blockchain.
-At the time of writing, the decentralized Web 3.0 has over 3000+ crypto coins.
-Out of which 1600+ are listed on the CoinMarketCap.

 Benefits of Web 3.0